 Dasha, “Why can’t some other person shoot him while they are also standing on the ground?”

 “Most gun owners don’t want to shoot anyone.
 They want the gun to make potential threats think twice.
-And most gun owners couldn’t hit a body with a pistol from more than five yards anyway.”
+And most gun owners couldn’t hit a body with a pistol from more than three yards anyway.”

 “Sarah will keel him for no reason at all, then she will haf orgasm.”